STEPMOM (1998; Chris Columbus)

 *Originally published on the Movie City USA blog on June 5, 2008.

-At the end of Chris Columbus’ mummified would-be tearjerker Stepmom, there is a credit that reads, “In Loving Memory of Irene Columbus.”
+At the end of Chris Columbus’ mummified would-be tearjerker Stepmom, a credit reads, “In Loving Memory of Irene Columbus.”
 It’s a reference to the director’s mother, who had died only one year earlier.
-This lets the viewer know that the phony, maudlin tripe they just rolled their eyes through has an emotional connection to the filmmaker, that Stepmom is the type of deeply personal tripe that can only be told by five credited writers and eleven producers.
-Exploiting your own mother’s death to wring one last tear out of the Christmas 1998 moviegoing audience might seem like an all-time low, even for the man who could go on to direct Bicentennial Man, but that’s what you get from a feel-good cynic like Columbus.
+This lets the viewer know that the phony, maudlin tripe they just rolled their eyes through has an emotional connection to the filmmaker.
+Clearly, Stepmom is the type of deeply personal tripe that can only five writers and eleven producers could tell.
+Exploiting your own mother’s death to wring one last tear out of the Christmas 1998 moviegoing audience might seem like an all-time low, even for the man who could go on to direct Bicentennial Man.
+However, that’s what you get from a feel-good cynic like Columbus.

 Ben Harrison (Harris): Can you fall out of love with your kids?